The Fairness of Credit Scoring Models: Fairness diagnosis

-Instead of focusing on the interpretability of the outcome of the model, we focus on the interpretability of its fairness metric.
-We define fairness interpretability as the degree to which an applicant, a regulator, or any stakeholder, can understand the cause of a discrimination with respect to a given protected attribute induced by a machine learning model.
-Here, we propose a simple model-agnostic method, which we call \textit{Fairness Partial Dependence Plot }(FPDP).
-The latter displays the marginal effect of a specific feature on a fairness diagnosis test associated to a credit scoring model.
-The logic of the FPDP\ is similar to that of PDP, except that we explore the relationship between one feature and a fairness test output.
-The goal of the FPDP\ is to identify the feature(s) at the origin of the discrimination bias and the rejection of the null hypothesis of fairness, whatever the hypothesis considered.
-These variables are called candidate features.
+Instead of focusing on the interpretability of the outcome of the model, we focus on the interpretability of its fairness diagnosis.
+We define fairness interpretability as the degree to which an applicant, a regulator, or any stakeholder, can understand the determinants of the lack of fairness with respect to a given protected attribute induced by a ML model.
+Here, we propose a simple model-agnostic method, which we call \textit{Fairness Partial Dependence Plot} (FPDP).
+The latter displays the marginal effect of a specific feature on a fairness diagnosis test associated with a credit scoring model.
+The logic of the FPDP is similar to that of PDP, except that we explore the relationship between one feature and a fairness test statistic.
+The goal of the FPDP is to identify the feature(s) at the origin of the lack of fairness, whatever the hypothesis considered.
+These features are called \textit{candidate variables}.